Perinorm 10mg Tablet

 All the Products are packed and stored Safely

-Perinorm tablet contains Metoclopramide as an active ingredient.
-It is used to control nausea, vomiting.
+Perinorm tablet is used to control nausea, vomiting.
 It is also used to improve gastric emptying by restoring the normal coordination and tone the upper digestive tract in certain digestive tract disorders.
+Perinorm tablet contains metoclopramide as its active ingredient.
 It works by inhibiting a natural substance in the body, known as dopamine.
 Thus, it speeds up stomach emptying and movement of the intestine.
 Perinorm tablet should be used under medical prescription and for the duration it is prescribed.
 It works best when taken on an empty stomach.
 Some of the common side effects of Perinorm tablets are dizziness, stomach pain and diarrhoea.
 These side effects usually go away with time.
-However, if you feel your condition deteriorates, consult your doctor or visit the hospital.
+However, if you feel your condition deteriorates, consult your doctor or visit the hospital....

-- For the treatment of nausea, vomiting and for restoring normal coordination and tone of the digestive tract.
+- Perinorm tablet is used for the treatment of nausea, vomiting and for restoring normal coordination and tone of the digestive tract.

 - If you have bleeding, obstruction or tear in any part of your digestive tract.